 We performed a comparison between Oracle Enterprise Manager Cloud Control and VMware Aria Operations based on real PeerSpot user reviews.

-Find out in this report how the two Cloud Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Advisors provide quick access to Insight and best practice information for performance tuning and configuration."
+Find out in this report how the two Cloud Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Compared to other monitoring products, the user interface is very clear.
+It sends clear notifications."

 "The tool is mainly for monitoring databases, especially focusing on performance.
 It supports various databases, including Oracle, allowing daily activity monitoring.
 The solution enables displaying performance metrics, providing continuous tracking.
 It also offers management capabilities for connected databases, featuring graphical performance graphs.
 Users can perform tasks like killing sessions and controlling database elements.
 Additionally, it allows viewing tables, SAN disks, and other database components."